|

 can change it through the web mail interface

-- Incoming (POP3) Server: mail.truax.org
+- Incoming (POP3 or IMAP) Server: mail.truax.org

 - Outgoing (SMTP) Server: mail.truax.org